OliWenman/geant4tomosim/README.md

 # geant4tomosim
-Simulation of tomography data using the Geant4 toolkit.
-Wrapped in Cython to be called from Python.
+Simulation of tomography data using the C++ Geant4 toolkit.
+Wrapped in Python via Cython.

 # Required dependcies
 - Geant4/10.04